verhagen/activity-tracker-notebook/src/documentation/activity.md

 To make recording activities quick, easy and readable and not related to a specific tool, they can be stored as plain text.

-- `:45 reading.book.mythical-man-month.chapter-6` - Reading the book, for 45 minutes.
+- `:45 reading.book.mythical-man-month` - Reading the book, for 45 minutes.
-- `9:30-10:15 reading.book.mythical-man-month.chapter-6 Half way the chapter.` - Being more specific, when the time was spent.
+- `9:30-10:15 reading.book.mythical-man-month.chapter-6 Half way the chapter.` - Being more specific, about reading which chapter and when it was done.
 - ``
 - ``
 - ``